wilson3849/lm-code-react-hooks-api-calls-disney/README.md

 ![World of Disney App](./docs/images/initial_app.png "Disney Application")

-As a sense of direction these are the steps you'll cover
+These are the steps you'll cover:

 * Replace hard coded state of disney characters with an API call
 * Utilise `useEffect` to make the API call when the state changes
-* Further utilise useEffect to fetch new data from the API when page navigation changes
+* Further utilise `useEffect` to fetch new data from the API when page navigation changes
 * Introduce an ability to 'favourite' different characters
-* Utilise `useContext` to access the list of favourites from anywhere
+* Utilise `useContext` to access the list of favourites from any component in the app
-* Implement the `showFavourites` functionality to only show your favourite disney characters
+* Implement `showFavourites` functionality to only show your favourite disney characters

 ## Running the application

-Why not start the application before we begin to change it
+Why not start the application before we begin to change it?

 To start the application run:

 ```
-npm install
+npm install (or yarn install)
 ```

 Followed by:

 ```
-npm start
+npm start (or yarn start)
 ```

 You should then be able to access the application by opening the browser and visiting